marcioassissilva/Projetos-Data-Science/README.md

 **Why I decided to learn about Data Science:**

 Seeing the transformation that has been occurring in the world and as a University Professor, we are faced with the need to contribute to a better Education, I decided to learn about Data Science.
 I find this field incredible and extremely relevant to the world.
-Through data science, we can discover various insights and impact the ecosystem in which we live.
+Through data science, We can discover various insights and impact the ecosystem in which We live.
 I believe that Data Science can bring significant advances to any area.
 In my view, education is the most powerful tool for transforming people's lives.
 In this way, I intend to record the entire learning process during that journey, and who knows how to help, someone at all with the acquired knowledge.
 In this space, I intend to register my project portfolio throughout my studies.

 ## Projetos:
 Em construção: